crescent-network/crescent/x/farming/spec/05_end_block.md

 Suppose `NextEpochDays` is 7 and it is proposed to change the value to 1 through governance proposal.
 Although the proposal is passed, rewards allocation must continue to proceed with 7, not 1.

-To explore internal state `CurrentEpochDays` in more detail, see the [test code](https://github.com/tendermint/farming/blob/69db071ce3/x/farming/abci_test.go#L12-L64).
+To explore internal state `CurrentEpochDays` in more detail, see the test code on `/x/farming/abci_test.go`